What Is Thymosin Alpha 1 Peptide?

 It also helps the body to fight HIV infection.
 The molecule stimulates CD8 T-cells to release factors that inhibit HIV infection of other immune cells and stops latent HIV from becoming active.

 Blood Pressure Research

 A new study has highlighted that Thymalfasin blocks an angiotensin-converting enzyme (ACE) and thus controls blood pressure.
 ACE is a common target of prescription drugs, like lisinopril, in certain patients with high blood pressure.
 Inhibition of ACE not only lowers blood pressure by relaxing blood vessels, but can decrease cardiac remodeling, delays the progression of atherosclerosis (plaque development), and enhances kidney function.
 They also show different side effects.
 The peptide offers the benefits of ACE inhibition without the ill effects of currently available drugs.

-Research on human lung cancer cells (A549) shows the anti-proliferative function of Thymosin Alpha 1 thereby reducing both the growth and metastasis of cancerous cells.
-The peptide also controls cell migration and penetration of cancer cells into surrounding tissue (i.e. invasion).
+Research on human lung cancer cells (A549) shows the anti-proliferative function of Thymosin Alpha 1, thereby reducing both the growth and metastasis of cancerous cells.
+The peptide also controls cell migration and penetration of cancer cells into surrounding tissue (i.e., invasion).

 A long-acting variant of Thymosin Alpha 1 has been tested against breast cancer cells in mice.
 The modified molecule has been more potent in cancer cell growth inhibition.
 The modified peptide boosts levels of CD4 and CD8 cells while increasing interferon-gamma and interleukin-2 levels in parallel.
-This was specifically beneficial in patients treated with steroids for the swelling related to certain cancers.
+This was explicitly beneficial in patients treated with steroids for the swelling related to certain cancers.

 Inflammatory Pain Research